The Sorted in School’s programme is available for both the New Zealand Curriculum (NZC) and Māori Medium Education (MME).

 Sorted in Schools is a digital programme but you can also download and print most of the resources if preferred.

-Sorted in Schools resources support both teacher-led and self-directed student learning.
-The resources have been designed to be used at home or in class.
+Our resources support both teacher-led and self-directed student learning and are designed to be used at home or in class.

 The programme is the first of its kind, in that it’s aligned to the National Curriculum and embedded across core subjects.
 It is also free, and therefore available to all young New Zealanders.